FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 A race scheduled for Sept.
 25 at Sochi's Olympic park will be dropped from the calendar for the first time since it debuted in 2014.
 Motorsports' governing body FIA condemned Russia's invasion of Ukraine but said Russian and Belarusian drivers could compete in a neutral capacity, as long as they committed to its principles of peace and political neutrality.

-It also cancelled the remaining 2021-2022 events that were meant to take place in Russia.
-SURFING

-The International Surfing Association (ISA) said no athletes and officials from Russia would be invited to participate or attend its events until further notice.
-SOCCER

-FIFA and UEFA suspended Russia's national teams and clubs from international football, a move which makes it likely that Russia will be excluded from this year's World Cup and the women's Euro 2020 tournament.
 Premier League clubs Manchester United and Everton have suspended sponsorships with Russian companies, while UEFA and German club Schalke 04 cancelled their partnerships with Russian energy company Gazprom.

-SQUASH The World Squash Federation said it would relocate the 2022 World Junior Championship from St Petersburg to a different location.

-SWIMMING Swimming global governing body FINA called off the World Junior Swimming Championships that were to take place in Kazan, Russia.
+SQUASH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)